MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/reference/LocateSavedStateFiles.md

+---
+title: The LocateSavedStateFiles function
+description: Locates the saved state file(s) for a given VM and/or snapshot. ms.date: 04/19/2022
+---

 # LocateSavedStateFiles function

 Locates the saved state file(s) for a given VM and/or snapshot.
 This function uses WMI and the V1 or V2 virtualization namespace.
 So this is expected to fail if ran on a machine without Hyper-V installed.